A topological proof of Wolpert's formula for the Weil-Petersson symplectic form in terms of the Fenchel-Nielsen coordinates

-In the present paper, we introduce a natural cell decomposition $\SP$ of the surface $\Sg$ associated with the decomposition $\cP$ and an explicit groupoid $1$-cocycle on the cell decomposition $\SP$ which represents each point of the Teichm\"uller space $\Tg$ as in Figure 1.
+In the present paper, we introduce a natural cell decomposition $\SP$ of the surface $\Sg$ associated with the decomposition $\cP$ {as in Figure 1,} and an explicit groupoid $1$-cocycle on the cell decomposition $\SP$ which represents each point of the Teichm\"uller space $\Tg$.

-The cell decomposition $\SP$ is not canonical, since there remain ambiguities coming from the Dehn twists along the simple closed curves $\delta_i$'s.
+{We have two kinds of $2$-cells: hexagons and squares.
+Each pair of pants includes $2$ hexagons, while each $\delta_i$ involves $2$ squares.} The cell decomposition $\SP$ is not canonical, since there remain ambiguities coming from the Dehn twists along the simple closed curves $\delta_i$'s.
 By choosing one of the cell decompositions, we obtain a branch of the twisting parameter $\tau_i$ for each $\delta_i$, $1 \leq i \leq 3g-3$.
 So it enables us to define the parameter $\tau_i$ without using the simple connectivity of the Teichm\"uller space $\Tg$.
 (Compare \cite{IT}[\S3.2.4, p.63].)